micheles/papers/PITCHME.md

 ![celery](celery.jpeg)
 ![zmq](zeromq-logo.jpg)

-- celery/rabbitmq is not ideal for our use case but it worked, including the @color[green](REVOKE) functionality
+- celery/rabbitmq is not ideal for our use case but it works enough, including the @color[green](REVOKE) functionality

 +++?image=slow-task.png